hclent/CreoleVal/README.md

 Statistics about the coverage of `CreoleVal` can be found [here](https://github.com/hclent/CreoleVal/tree/main/Appendix), as well as additional analysis of the performance and behaviour over the included tasks.

-If you wish to clone this repository to replicate the results, please remember to initialize the added submodule by using the following command:
+If you wish to clone this repository to replicate the results, please remember to initialize the added submodules by using the following command:

 ```bash
 git clone git@github.com:ernlavr/CreoleVal.git --recursive